charlottemn93/elm-with-aws-incognito/README.md

 *Currently this app is an elm sign up page that only creates an unverified user (more functionality to come!)*

+More information on elm with aws cognito: https://medium.com/@charlotteneill/elm-with-aws-cognito-8eae4fb858d0

 # Prerequisites

 Ensure you're running Elm 0.19 (otherwise, the Elm code will not compile)